jakesa/kymera/README.md

 the test is completed it will send the entire output of that run to the test results collector for processing

 ###Results Collector
-The result collector is responsible for taking all of the results from a test run, aggregating them and sending those results back to the client
+The result collector is responsible for taking all of the results from a test run, aggregating them and sending those results back to the client.
 Optionally, the collector can also send a complete version of the results, parsed into html, to a mongodb database for reporting purposes.

 ###Results Bus